digiltd/oh-rtd-test/DSC-Alarm-Binding.md

 The OpenHAB DSC Alarm binding provides connectivity to the DSC Alarm panel via a TCP socket connection to the EyesOn Envisalink 3/2DS interface or a RS-232 serial connection to the DSC IT-100 interface.

+The latest snapshot version of the DSC Alarm binding can be downloaded from the [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) page.

 ## Binding Configuration

 There are some configuration settings that you can set in the openhab.cfg file.
 Include the following in your openhab.cfg.